Jonathan Béhé: Career

-Warriors FC
+Time in Singapore

 He joined Warriors FC in S.League ahead of the 2016 season.
 He scored on his debut for the Warriors from the penalty spot in the first game of the season.
 Béhé continued his fine goalscoring run by notching 3 goals in as many games, notching his new side a first win in the 3rd round of the 2016 S.League season.
-He notched his 7th goal in 8 games for the Warriors in the Uniformed Derby against Home United but could not secure all 3 points for the Warriors as they slumped to a 2-1 defeat.
-He notched his 16th league goal of the season for the Warriors in a surprising 2-0 win over the league leaders on 30 September 2016.
+He notched his 7th goal in 8 games for the Warriors in the Uniformed Derby against Home United but could not secure all 3 points for the Warriors as they slumped to a 2–1 defeat.
+He notched his 16th league goal of the season for the Warriors in a surprising 2–0 win over the league leaders on 30 September 2016.
 He scored 19 goals in 23 games to end up as a joint second top goalscorer alongside Ken Ilsø for the 2016 S.League season.

 After a season away, Behe rejoined the Warriors for the 2018 Singapore Premier League season.
 He marked his second debut for the club with a debut goal in the first match week of the 2018 Singapore Premier League season.

 He has scored 4 goals out of 4 games.

-Al-Nahda and Athlético Marseille
+Personal life

-On 22 January 2020, Béhé moved to Omani club Al-Nahda Club (Oman) on a deal until the end of the season.
-He left the club at the end of his contract and then had a short spell back in France with Athlético Marseille in the Championnat National 3.
+Jonathan Béhé was born in Marseille in the south of France.
+He holds both French and Ivorian nationalities.